 WebP Images Support

 WebP is a new file format for images.
 By using the WebP image format, your images will be almost 35% smaller in size than the PNG and JPEG format without losing quality.
-But WordPress didn’t support WebP images.
+But previously WordPress didn’t support WebP images.
 That’s changing now.
 With WordPress 5.8, you’ll be able to upload WebP images to your WordPress website.

 Editor Improvements in WordPress 5.8